nicolastah/semantic-style-transfer/README.md

 - [Pillow](http://pillow.readthedocs.io/en/3.3.x/installation.html#installation)
 - CUDA (GPU) -- Recommended
 - CUDNN (GPU) -- Recommended

+### Speed
+Talk about the speed with GPU.
+Do it with different mage size (similar as Titus).
+Then do the same without GPU.
+Say that it is also possbile but it is slower

 I recommend creating **isolated Python environments** using [Virtualenv](https://virtualenv.pypa.io/en/stable/). **Vital** to **avoid dependencies conflicts** when working on different projects.
 Here are 2 tutorials that should help you get started, [tuto1](http://thepythonguru.com/python-virtualenv-guide/) and [tuto2](http://www.simononsoftware.com/virtualenv-tutorial-part-2/).
 Say that using Linux is easier than windows to install everything